nextstrain/ncov/narratives/ncov_sit-rep_2020-03-13.md

 <!-- This is left-side text -->
 # [Spread of SARS-CoV-2 in California](https://nextstrain.org/ncov/2020-03-13?c=country&d=tree,map&f_division=California&m=div&p=grid)
 Looking at samples from California, we see evidence for multiple introductions.
-More importantly, if we see at least one cluster of closely related cases, all sampled in California over a short time period (click on 'Explore the Data' and search for 'CA9' to see on example).
+More importantly, we see at least one cluster of closely related cases, all sampled in California over a short time period (click on 'Explore the Data' and search for 'CA9' to see on example).
+<br><br>
 This strongly suggests that there is ongoing local transmission within California.
 <!-- There is NO right-side text -->